 During university, hungry for adventure and penniless, an idea came to my mind: volunteering for an animal shelter in Africa.
 At first glance, it was a perfect experience that would offer me the chance to live the African experience not only in my imagination.
-At second thought, it wasn’t so easy and I got defeated and never left.
+On second thought, it wasn’t so easy and I got defeated and never left.

 Needless to say, the thought never left this little mind of mine and the desire to see Africa and, even more, the wild animals grew stronger and stronger with every book I read about the African continent.

 But I’m a fortunate cookie and dreams do come true, you just don’t have to give up on them, no matter what life brings or what other people say (or the voices in your head) you can or you cannot do!

 Many years after I was sitting in my room scrolling the internet and dreaming with my eyes wide open, early this year, I got the chance to live the incredible experience of a Safari in Selous Game Reserve, the biggest faunal reserves of Tanzania (one of the largest in the world), and one of the most unique things to do in the country even if you go there for one day or spend 3 weeks in Tanzania, apart from climbing Kilimanjaro.

 Top things to see and do at Selous Game Reserve Safari in Tanzania